Northeast Home Sales Rise Nearly 2% in June; Sales Lower Nationwide

 Single-family home sales sat at a seasonally adjusted annual rate of 4.69 million in June, down from 4.76 million in May and down 1.7% from 4.77 million a year ago.
 The median existing single-family home price was $288,900 in June, up 4.5% from June 2018.

 Existing condominium and co-op sales were recorded at a seasonally adjusted annual rate of 580,000 units in June, down 3.3% from the prior month and down 6.5% from a year ago.
-The median existing condo price was $260,100 in June, which is up 2.8% from a year ago.
+The median existing condo price was $260,100 in June, which was up 2.8% from a year ago.